jeromenerf/perhostcolor/README.md

 of the arguments ($@)

-This script was originally written to facilitate visual distinction between local and many remote shells.
+This script was originally written to facilitate visual distinction between local and multiple remote shells.

-Being a [DWM](http://dwm.suckless.org) (one of many tiling window manager for X11) who enjoys having lots of open xterminals logged to different hosts, I was looking for a simple and hassle-free solution, very much like the nickcolor script for irssi.
+Being a [DWM](http://dwm.suckless.org) (one of many tiling window manager for X11) user who enjoys having lots of open xterminals logged to different hosts, I was looking for a simple and hassle-free solution, à la `nickcolor.pl` script for irssi.

 ## Usage